How the Pandemic has affected Marketing

 Getting started on building a more comprehensive UX strategy will not only give you a competitive edge but potentially turn organic traffic into more leads and conversions.
 Investing in UX can help build more sustainable SEO results, and “future proof” your rankings against volatility.

 Backlinks are one of the most fundamental aspects of SEO, and they are definitely here to stay.

 It’s virtually impossible to rank in search without them, as they are a fundamental factor in driving organic traffic and visitors to your domain.
 Google is usually secretive about its ranking criteria but admitted some years ago that backlinks, content, and RankBrain are their Top 3 ranking factors.

 But not all backlinks are created equal.
 Having dozens of irrelevant backlinks pointing to your site won’t help you because Google knows when it’s being manipulated.
-Over the years, Google’s algorithm changes have become more attune to spam tactics, and can now higher accuracy detect Black-hat SEO.
+Over the years, Google’s algorithm changes have become more attuned to spam tactics, and can now higher accurately detect Black-hat SEO.
 To rank higher, Google needs to see that you have high-quality backlinks pointing to-and-from your content.

 AI & Automation in SEO

 Digital marketing as we know it will never be the same as AI & Automation take center stage in 2022.